vs174/viking-rise-farming-bot/README.md

 ![image](https://github.com/ShinHyun-soo/viking-rise-farming-bot/assets/69250097/7b132c77-9bba-4a26-b58d-56ef82de3a41)

+The bot recognizes the farm and moves the mouse according to preset coordinates.
-Farming bot which is recognizing IMG.
-So it is optimized that my environment. (army unit, language, display resolution etc ...)
+It is optimized that my environment. (army unit, language, display resolution etc ...)

 # Runs